relativitydev/transfer-api-samples/README.md

 If a direct File Share transfer is used, there is effectively no limit to the path length that can be performed.
 When using the Aspera transfer client, the maximum path length is now 470 due to limitations with the Aspera API.
 And finally, when using the HTTP transfer client, the limit is 222.
 HTTP is limited to 222 characters due to a current limitation with our enumeration process, which cannot currently account for how the HTTP transfer client renames transferred files using a 36-character GUID.
 If a user specifies a source path or target path that is longer than the maximum supported path length, a fatal PathTooLongException will be thrown and the source file won't be transferred.

 As part of these updates, a GlobalSetting variable has been added to adjust the behavior when a path that is too long for the chosen client to transfer is found during enumeration.
-This global setting, called `SkipTooLongPaths`, is a boolean value.
+This setting, called `SkipTooLongPaths`, is a boolean value.
 If `true`, any paths longer than the client supported maximum will be classified as an Error Path, and won't be transferred.
 However, enumeration and the transfer of all other valid paths will complete as part of the transfer job.
 If `false`, the enumeration will throw a fatal PathTooLongException upon encountering an invalid path length, and the transfer will fail.
 No files will be transferred in this situation.

 ## Sample solution and tutorial
 The `Sample.sln` solution is an out-of-the-box template for developing your own custom transfer applications and demonstrates basic and advanced API usage.